Rural Economy & Population

 Rural Poverty & Well-being

-ERS research in this topic focuses on the economic, social, spatial, and demographic factors that affect the income and poverty status of rural residents.
+ERS research in this topic area focuses on the economic, social, spatial, temporal, and demographic factors that affect the poverty status of rural residents.